VTAkbay/vahidturabakbay.com/content/about.md

 [ author ]
   name = "Hugo Authors"
 +++
+Hi,

 I am Turab, which is **one of lover Ethereum!**.
-Developer of Blockchain.
+Loves coding, have few certificates about blockchain and programming.
+Almost every seconds learning something and searching.